Strategies for entanglement distribution in optical fiber networks: Effect of photon losses on the performance of the protocols

 Moving on to the EDSS case, the photon loss model does not vary with the protocol used.
 Moreover, unlike DED, an entangled photon pair is not generated at the source in this case, which simplifies loss modeling.
 Assuming the same pair generation rate $n$ of all the SPDCs used in DED (cf. Fig.~\ref{fig:dedsource}) and EDSS (cf. Fig.~\ref{fig:dmedsource}), let $n_{\lambda_{i}}$ be the photon pair generation rate of SPDC at wavelength $\lambda_{i}$.
 The photon output rate of the $j^{th}$ demultiplexing unit (DEMUX) at $\lambda_{i}$ is obtained as

 where $L_{d_j}$ is the loss of the $j^{th}$ DEMUX.
 The EDSS pair distribution rate is calculated as

-where $P$ is the success probability of the encoding and decoding operations, $p_{\mathrm{meas}}$ is the probability of obtaining the needed outcome when measuring the carrier photon at the end of the protocol, $L_{\mathrm{sw}}$ is the loss of fiber switch and $D$ is the length of fiber between the two nodes being entangled.
+where $P$ is the success probability of the encoding and decoding operations, $p_{\mathrm{meas}}$ is the probability of obtaining the needed outcome when measuring the carrier photon at the end of the protocol, $L_{\mathrm{sw}}$ is the loss of fiber switch, $D$ is the length of fiber between the two nodes being entangled, and $N$ is the number of intermediate nodes between the two nodes being entangled.
+In our simulations, we assume $L_{d_j}=L_\mathrm{demux} ~\forall j$.

 So far, several experimental methods have been proposed for optical \textsc{cnot} or \textsc{cphase} gates.
 Most have a success probability of $\simeq11\%$ (cf. Refs.~\cite{OBrien2003,Politi2008}), which can grow to $12.5\%$~\cite{Bao2007,Li2021} and $25\%$~\cite{Pittman2003,Gasparoni2004}.
 A promising setup was recently put forward that achieved an average success probability of $41.7\%$~\cite{Stolz2022}.
 We will therefore vary this success probability $P$ of the encoding and decoding operations to analyse its impact on the final entanglement distribution rate.
+It is, however, important to highlight that we are taking a high-level view of \textsc{cnot} gate implementations and that many have practical limitations which could limit their use in our scheme.
+For instance, the method in Ref.~\cite{Stolz2022} requires a Rydberg atom stored at cryogenic temperatures and a narrow photon bandwidth due to atom-photon interaction, Ref.~\cite{Pittman2003} features destructive photon measurements, and in Ref.~\cite{Gasparoni2004}, the fidelity of the final state with its target is reduced due to birefringence in the polarizing beam splitters.
+We therefore take these success probability values as mere benchmarks.
+Moreover, as this is an active area of research, we expect new and improved methods to be developed in future.